kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/gcs.md

 ### gcs.chunkSize

 `gcs.chunkSize` is an optional field that specifies the maximum size (in kilobytes) to send in a single request.
-If this field is not specified, then Vault will set value `8192`.
+If this field is not specified, then Vault will set value to `8192`.
 If this filed is set to 0, Vault will attempt to send the whole object at once, but will not retry any failures.

 ```yaml
 spec: